The Python environment

 The idea is probably best conveyed by example.
 Let’s return to the

 add_last_elements function we wrote above.
-We’ll adjust it a bit to handle the empty list case that caused us problems above:
+We’ll adjust it a bit to handle the empty list case that caused us the problems above:

 def add_last_elements(list1, list2): """Returns the sum of the last elements in two lists.""" total = 0 if len(list1) > 0: total += list1[-1] if len(list2) > 0: total += list2[-1] return total